-With respect to the standard deviation, estimation results using ID or RD alone (equations [15] and [16]) strongly reject the null hypotheses of $\beta = 0$, suggesting that both ID and RD contain some useful information for predicting the future realized distribution of stock price fluctuations.
+With respect to the standard deviation, estimation results using ID or RD alone (equations (15) and (16)) strongly reject the null hypotheses of $\beta = 0$, suggesting that both ID and RD contain some useful information for predicting the future realized distribution of stock price fluctuations.
 However, at the same time, those results also strongly reject the null hypotheses of $\beta = 1$, indicating that such forecasts are biased.
 The estimation result of equation (17) indicates that HD has superior forecasting power to ID, since β_1 shows a negative sign and is insignificantly different from zero, while β_2 is significantly different from zero.

-The above results are consistent with those in Canina and Figlewski (1993), who analyze U.S. stock price index options, although they contradict the results of the Bank of Japan (1995), which studied Japanese stock price index options and concluded that both historical and implied volatilities jointly possess explanatory power.
+The above results are consistent with those in Canina and Figlewski (1993) that analyze US stock price index options, although they contradict the results of the Bank of Japan (1995) that studied Japanese stock price index options and concluded that both historical and implied volatilities jointly possess explanatory power.
 Here, in comparing these results, the following points should be noted.
 First, as I will show later, the information content of option prices is highly sensitive to sample periods.
 Second, the Bank of Japan (1995) employs OLS standard errors in hypothesis testing, even though there exists a significant autocorrelation among residuals.

 Next, turning to the estimation results of skewness and excess kurtosis, both ID and HD are deemed to have poor forecasting power.
-The estimation results of equation (15) using ID as an explanatory variable for both skewness and excess kurtosis show that the null hypotheses of $\beta = 0$ are not rejected at the 5 percent significance level, but that the null hypotheses of $\beta = 1$ are rejected.
-In addition, regarding HD in equation (16), coefficients are estimated to be negative and inconsistent with the expected positive sign.
-In estimation results for equation (17), both β_1 and β_2 are negative for excess kurtosis, and β_1 is positive but insignificant for skewness.
-Therefore, regarding skewness and excess kurtosis, it is confirmed that neither ID nor HD contains useful information for predicting RD.
+The estimation results of equation (15) using ID as an explanatory variable for both skewness and excess kurtosis show that the null hypotheses of $\beta = 0$ are not rejected at the 5-percent significance level, but that the null hypotheses of $\beta = 1$ are rejected.
+In addition, regarding HD in equation (16),